 - walking - start without pushing your baby's pram or buggy

 Focus on your posture

-Focus on retraining your posture.
-This will help your tummy muscles strengthen to support your scar.
+- your tummy muscles strengthen to support your scar

-You will need to wait 3 to 4 months after your baby is born to do high impact exercise.
-This includes gym exercises and running or jogging.
-This is because your scar needs at least 12 weeks to heal properly.
+You will need to wait 3 to 4 months after your baby is born to do high effort activities.

 - your scar is healing and has not been a cause for concern

-Start back to high-impact exercise at a beginner's level.
+Start high effort activity at a beginner's level.